 The Lucy Burns Museum at the Workhouse Arts CenterImage courtesy Mina Habibi/Workhouse Arts Center

-In 2018, the Workhouse Arts Center completed a renovation of a 10,000-square-foot barracks building on campus, in what was formerly the Lorton Correctional Facility which operated from 1910-2001.
-This building now hosts the Lucy Burns Museum, which tells the story of the suffragists who were imprisoned here in 1917 for picketing the White House for women’s right to vote.
+In 2018, the Workhouse Arts Center completed a renovation of a 10,000-square-foot barracks building on campus, in what was formerly the Lorton Correctional Facility, which operated from 1910-2001.
+This building now hosts the Lorton Prison Museum & Lucy Burns Gallery, which tells the story of the suffragists who were imprisoned here in 1917 for picketing the White House for women’s right to vote.
 Watch this video to learn more about this fascinating story.

 Get Inspired with Little-Known Local Stories: